PhilLockett/cardgen1/README.md

 process is also described below.
 All three descriptions are essentially the same and clearly, it only needs to be installed once.

-To install you will need a C++ compiler and make installed to compile 'cardgen' from a release tar file.
-You will also need the ImageMagick image processing suite installed.
 The following command will unpack the tar file.

     tar zxf cardgen-1.0.tar.gz